 Check the application method specified for your course on the 'Apply' tab of the course listing.
 Follow the relevant links there to lodge your application and upload required supporting documentation, including any supplementary admissions forms (step 3 above).

-For students who are already in a lower award and wish to apply for the higher level of the exact same course you are currently enrolled in or have completed, you will be emailed instructions on a special process to apply via for new admission in approximately mid October.
-From 2015, the curriculum for our postgraduate courses will change in accordance to the Australian Qualifications Framework (AQF).
+For students who are already in a lower award and wish to apply for the higher level of the exact same course you are currently enrolled in or have completed, you can apply via eStudent.
+Select the 'My Applications' tab in eStudent and search for 'Articulation' in the Course Search section to apply.

 You can only articulate to a higher level of the same course, you cannot articulate into a lower level of any course (ie from a Postgraduate Certificate to a Postgraduate Diploma or from a Postgraduate Diploma to a Masters).